teodor98-georgiev/GridSystem/README.md

      ↑              ↑              ↑
      └──────────────┴──────────────┴─→ PowerGridController

-Generator supplies power to the transformer Transformer steps voltage for distribution CircuitBreaker provides protection and load isolation Controller manages all components and coordinates operations
+Generator supplies power to the transformer.
+Transformer steps voltage for distribution.
+CircuitBreaker provides protection and load isolation.
+Controller manages all components and coordinates operations.

 ## Running the System
 The main class (Main.java) includes comprehensive test scenarios: